-8.5 Publications The figures is part of the Statistisk Tiårsoversigt.
-8.6 On-line database The statistics are published in the StatBank in the following tables: - OFF18: Specification of interest payments and interest receivables etc - OFF29: General government, COFOG - OFF24: Expenditure of general government by function, group of consumption and year - OFF3: General government, expenditure and income - VOFF3:Version table OFF3 General government, expenditure and income - OFF3K: General government, expenditure and income - OFF26: General government, final consumption expenditures - OFF26K: General government, final consumption expenditures - OFF10: General government, income transfers (to households) by type of income - OFF10K: General government, income transfers (to households) by type of income - OFF12: General government, taxes - VOFF12: Version table OFF12 General government, taxes - OFF12K: General government, taxes - OFF17: General government, subsidies (to corporations) - OFF25: General government, expenditures by function and type of transaction - SKAT: Taxation total, divided into rates and dues by type - SKRES2: Taxes not paid in, periodicity by type of tax - SKTRYK: Tax level by national account groups 8.7 Micro-data access Data is stored in an internal data base, the DIOR-data base for public finance.
+8.6 On-line database

+The statistics are published in the StatBank under the subject Expenses and revenues of general government in the following tables:

+- OFF18: Specification of interest payments and interest receivables etc - OFF29: General government, COFOG - OFF24: Expenditure of general government by function, group of consumption and year - OFF3: General government, expenditure and income - VOFF3: Version table OFF3 General government, expenditure and income - OFF3K: General government, expenditure and income - OFF26: General government, final consumption expenditures - OFF26K: General government, final consumption expenditures - OFF10: General government, income transfers (to households) by type of income - OFF10K: General government, income transfers (to households) by type of income - OFF12: General government, taxes - VOFF12: Version table OFF12 General government, taxes - OFF12K: General government, taxes - OFF17: General government, subsidies (to corporations) - OFF25: General government, expenditures by function and type of transaction - SKAT: Taxation total, divided into rates and dues by type - SKRES2: Taxes not paid in, periodicity by type of tax - SKTRYK: Tax level by national account groups

+8.7 Micro-data access

+Data is stored in an internal data base, the DIOR-data base for public finance.
 Access can be obtained by payment.

+8.8 Other

-8.8 Other Access to budgets for general government is available on the same level of detail as Statistics Denmark collects as a paid service job.
-8.9 Confidentiality - policy Confidentiality policy in Statistics Denmark.
+Access to budgets for general government is available on the same level of detail as Statistics Denmark collects as a paid service job.

+8.9 Confidentiality - policy